splitbee/notion-api-worker/README.md

 To obtain your token, login to Notion and open your DevTools and find your cookies.
 There should be a cookie called `token_v2`, which is used for the authorization.

+### How to Self Host This API Worker

+There is a mini tutorial to simply host it by yourself.
+Check it out at [https://dev.to/yehezkielgunawan/how-to-self-host-notion-api-worker-from-splitbee-1lm](https://dev.to/yehezkielgunawan/how-to-self-host-notion-api-worker-from-splitbee-1lm).

 ## Credits

 - [Timo Lins](https://twitter.com/timolins) – Idea, Documentation